ShahriyarR/azepug/docs/src/posts/open-source-info/index.md

-# Our Open Source activities
+# Open Source activities - mainly by group leader :)

 ## Recent contributions to the projects